snowshoestamp/snowshoe-sdk-php/README.md

 ```
 In this test sample you create a new client to send and receive the stamp data by using your API Key to register that we got earlier from your account.
 Then we send a request with the Base64 mock data mentioned earlier (`W1swLDBdLFszNiwzNl0sWzM2LDBdLFsyMCw0XSxbOCwzNl1d`) to get stamp data relating to the API Key and stamp data.

-3. You should now be able to go to this php page and this should display an unformatted JSON string showing a 'serial' of 'DEVA'.
+3. You should now be able to go to this php page in a browser and this should display an unformatted JSON string showing a 'serial' of 'DEVA'.
 Formatted properly it should look more like this:

 ```
 {